THE WATCH FOR WORLD TRAVELLERS

 A selector wheel positioned on the outside edge of the movement ensures the interaction between the rotatable bezel, the winding crown and the movement to set the functions.

-The Sky-Dweller’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.
+The Sky-Dweller’s movement will be seen only by certified Rolex watchmakers, yet it is beautifully finished and decorated.
+It is also marked with the words ‘Chronometer Perpetual’ and ‘Superlative Adjusted’ engraved respectively on the oscillating weight and on the bridges.

 OYSTER, JUBILEE AND OYSTERFLEX BRACELETS

 The Oyster and Jubilee bracelets on the Sky-Dweller feature the Easylink comfort extension link, developed by Rolex.
 This system allows the wearer to easily increase the bracelet length by approximately 5 mm, providing additional comfort in any circumstance.
-In addition, on the 18 ct gold versions, the Oyster bracelet includes ceramic inserts – designed by Rolex and patented – inside the links to enhance its flexibility and longevity.
+On the 18 ct gold versions, these two bracelets include ceramic inserts – designed by the brand and patented – inside the links to enhance their flexibility and longevity.

 Visuals